 A Sixth Trait – Social Dominance

 Let’s now engage in a bit of speculation on the future of the Big Five model.
 In 1997, King and Figueredo discovered a sixth basic trait, the dominance or submissiveness of one’s will in relation to others, in different social contexts.
 Dominance isn’t the opposite of agreeableness, which is disagreeableness and uncooperativeness.
 It is the imposition of will, a desire to win relative to others, sometimes even at great cost.
 Like all the traits, there is an ideal level in relation to the other five traits, and the social context.
 If you are too dominant folks will fight you or stop associating with you if they can.
-Be too submissive, and you may be disrespected and exploited by opportunists.
+Be too submissive, and you may be disrespected and exploited by predators and opportunists.

 So why isn’t it now, and perhaps not for a long time, going to be called the Big Six?
 Here is the rub: they found the trait in Chimpanzee personalities, where dominance is cruder and more obvious than in their human cousins.
 But as you may know, we humans share 97% of our genes with chimps, and we diverged from them just 4-6 million years ago.
 Thus it makes a lot of sense to look for this trait in humans too.
 But there’s a social research problem with such a strategy: political correctness.
 It’s not politically correct to talk about dominance differences among people.